wush978/FeatureHashing/README.md

 ## Introduction

 [Feature hashing](http://en.wikipedia.org/wiki/Feature_hashing) is a popular trick to vectorize text features.
-The pakcage FeatureHashing implements the hashing trick introduced in Weinberger et. al. (2009) and provides an API similar to model.matrix and Matrix::sparse.model.matrix in R.
+The package FeatureHashing implements the hashing trick introduced in Weinberger et. al. (2009) and provides an API similar to model.matrix and Matrix::sparse.model.matrix in R.
 The FeatureHashing also supports the splitting of concatenated data during the construction of model matrix to save the memory.

-### When do I use Feature Hashing?
+### When will I use Feature Hashing?

-- I don't need to know the meaning of the cofficient.
+- I don't need to know the meaning of the cofficients.

-    After feature hashing, it is hard to connect the trained coeifficents to the original data.
+    After feature hashing, it is hard to connect the trained cofficients to the original data.

 - I cannot convert all data including training data and testing data to a matrix in one time.